broken-byte/HR_test_environment_with_solutions/readMe.md

 If there's only one or the other, it means I either solved it completely with the brute force attempt, OR I didn't solve it on my own and got some help.
-I'll specify in the respective readMe's of each problem :)

 Some problems from the HackerRank Interview Prep Kit are omitted from here since they were either:
 1. Too easy to warrant a full test suite + file structure and were solved within hacker rank's awesome integrated web IDE (which is awesome), or,
 2. Not well worded or too tedious to replicate in this environment.

+However, I'll do my best to not omit stuff :)

 Installation
 ------------